Flat, Alaska

 Flat is a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
 As of the 2010 Census, the population of the CDP was 0, down from 4 residents in 2000.
 Its post office closed in January 2004.
+Few buildings are inhabitable with hundreds of collapsed ruins.

 History

 Prospectors John Beaton and W.A.
-Dikeman discovered gold on Otter Creek on 25 December 1908.
+Dikeman discovered gold on Otter Creek on December 25, 1908.
 News of the discovery spread slowly, but some miners arrived in the summer of 1909 and built a small camp they called Flat City.
 More gold was discovered on nearby Flat Creek and more miners arrived in 1910.
-Beaton, Peter Miscovich, Lars Ostnes, and David Strandberg were prominent early arrivals who mined successfully long after the initial "boomtown" faded.
+Beaton, Peter Miscovich, Lars Ostnes, and David Strandberg were prominent early arrivals who mined successfully long after the initial boomtown faded.
 By 1914, the community had grown to about 6,000 people, complete with an elementary school, a telephone system, two stores, a hotel, restaurant, pool hall, laundry and jail.
-However, a fire started by the "Durand Café" in 1924 caused the majority of the town to burn, thus starting a decline.
+However, a fire in 1924 caused the majority of the town to burn.
 By 1930, the population had declined to 124.
 No plat was filed for Flat, and the town site rests on mining claims, so the existence of Flat may contravene the law, but the U.S. Post Office acknowledged the community and served its few residents with an office until the year 2000.

 Between 1986 and 2000, the primary year-round residents were a family of five who worked together to maintain the area in the winter for mining in the summer.